Last Updated on May 7, 2022 by Shaun Snapp

 The Recent Change in Policy on Oracle

 SAP’s plans for HANA were so extravagant that they fell into the category of fantasy.
-I was working through a consulting company several years ago and attended a meeting where several men from SAP came over to educated us on HANA and S/4HANA.
+I worked through a consulting company several years ago and attended a meeting where several men from SAP came over to educate us on HANA and S/4HANA.
 What was pitched as an educational presentation became one of the most aggressive sales pitches for HANA and S/4HANA or any other product for that matter that I have ever witnessed.

 Taking a Deep Drink of SAP HANA Kool-Aid from SAP Marketing